Skip to main content

 Travel insurance through a trusted private provider: Supplement your coverage for a safe and relaxing trip

 Even if you have existing coverage through your employer or credit card, the coverage likely won’t be enough to meet your needs.
 To supplement this, you can get travel insurance through a private insurer like BCAA.
-As BC’s top choice for travel insurance, we offer up to $10,000,000 in coverage for emergency medical expenses, including COVID-19*.
-Plus you get access to 24/7 Virtual Care so you can get the medical help you need, wherever you are in the world.
-Plus, BCAA members save 10% and kids go free on family plans**.
+As BC’s top choice for travel insurance, we offer up to $10,000,000 in coverage for emergency medical expenses, including 24/7 Virtual Care in the event of a claim.** So you can get the medical help you need, wherever you are in the world.
+Plus, BCAA Members save 10% and kids go free on family plans.***

 couple stop for a moment to take a selfie at a local historical site

 You also have more options to choose from with a private insurer.
-For example, with BCAA you can add up to $300,000 in coverage for unstable pre-existing medical conditions, coverage for trip cancellation and interruption costs, travel delay and COVID-19 quarantine expenses.
+For example, with BCAA you can add up to $300,000 in coverage for unstable pre-existing medical conditions, and coverage for travel delay, trip cancellation and interruption costs.

 Wherever you choose to go, BCAA has your back

-No matter where your travels take you, enjoy your trip with travel insurance protection from BC’s top choice and most trusted brand.
+No matter where your travels take you, enjoy your trip with travel insurance protection from BC’s top choice.
 Visit bcaa.com/travel to learn more and get a quote today.

 Wishing you safe and happy travels.